gmihir/college-shark/README.md

     python -m venv venv (or py -m venv venv) venv\Scripts\activate

-  2. In the (venv) in the powershell, now run this command if you are on mac:
+  2. In the (venv) in the powershell, now run this command:

     pip install flask python-dotenv pyrebase pypyodbc flask_cors